rauhaanrizvi/Vite-Vue/README.md

 # Notes

 1. The method and data property names should not be the same.
-Otherwise they they will conflict in Vue.
+Otherwise they they will conflict with each other.
 For example:

     ```
     data () {